awillig/dcp-vardis/dcp-vardis-project/specification/dcp-datatypes.md

 # Basic Data Types and Conventions {#chap-datatypes}

-In this section we describe our assumptions and conventions regarding the use of data types, variables and packet field names in DCP, insofar as they are relevant beyond the scope of just one of the component protocols.
+In this chapter we describe our assumptions and conventions regarding the use of data types, variables and packet field names in DCP, insofar as they are relevant beyond the scope of just one of the component protocols.
 In addition, each of the constituent protocols of